KarnerTh/mermerd/readme.md

 * Interactive cli (multiselect, search for tables and schemas, etc.)
 * Use it in CI/CD pipeline via a run configuration
 * Either generate plain mermaid syntax or enclose it with mermaid backticks to use directly in e.g. GitHub markdown
-* Show primary and foreign keys
+* Show primary keys, foreign keys, and unique constraints
 * Show enum values of enum column
 * Show column comments
 * Show NOT NULL constraints